eacydev/wordpress_docker_xdebug/readme.md

 3. Start coding.

-After the container is running you can open the folder wordpress-xdebug in the Visual Studio Code and see that the folder html is not empty, it has the WordPress files.
+After the container is running you can open the folder wordpress-xdebug in the Visual Studio Code and see that the folder wp is not empty, it has the WordPress files.

-VS
+## To debug

 There is a launch.json file inside the folder .vscode with the debug configuration.
 Add the breakpoints in the code and go to the Debug Menu (Ctrl + Shift + D) and click on the Start Debugging button.